-Former DHS Official: White House Failed To Take Far-Right Extremism Seriously
+Former DHS Official: Trump Pouring 'Fuel On The Fire' Of Domestic Extremism

 The El Paso shooting

 Neumann says she sees how that rhetoric has led to acts of violence.
-One example: the El Paso shooting in August of 2019, in which a 21-year-old gunman shot and killed 23 people and injured 26 others in the parking lot of a Walmart.
+One example: the El Paso shooting in August of 2019, in which a 21-year-old gunman shot and killed 23 people and injured about two dozen others in the parking lot of a Walmart.

 "When you see the El Paso attacker, his manifesto was citing language and rhetoric that comes from the president's campaign rallies about an invasion from Mexico and how we've got to protect our country," she says.

-Neumann believes that unauthorized immigration across the southern border is a security issue, but she sees Trump's way of speaking about that issue as dangerous because it sows fear.
+Neumann believes that unauthorized immigration across the Southern border is a security issue, but she sees Trump's way of speaking about that issue as dangerous because it sows fear.

 "He uses rhetoric to scare people.
 This is a known psychological tactic that if you get people to fear, they tend to follow you to the solution of 'How are we going to save ourselves?'
 And his answer is, 'It's me.
 If you vote for me, I will save you,' " she says.
 "Well, for some people, the way that they think that they need to protect themselves, it's more than just a vote for a president.
 It's 'let me go kill people.' "